 – I highly recommend doing an Acropolis guided tour.
 It’s much more interesting and memorable with an informed guide.
-If you have kids they are way more engaged by a guide than listening to their parents.
+If you have kids they will be way more engaged by a guide than listening to their parents.
 (And the tour includes skip-the-line tickets.)

-– One of the most recognized sites in the world and an enduring symbol of Ancient Greece.
+– The Acropolis is one of the most recognized sites in the world and an enduring symbol of Ancient Greece.
 (The Acropolis is a must-see and definitely one of the best things to do in Athens.)

 – The word Acropolis is from the Greek words akro, meaning “high, extreme, or edge” and polis, meaning “city”.